-- 6. The Committee shall comprise not more than 12 members appointed by the Council but subject to the following:- - (1) at least one member of the Committee must be a member of Council:

-- (2) the majority of members shall have such qualifications and experience as the Council considers will be of value to the Committee in the performance of its functions; - (3) at least one member must be a lay member; and - (4) members who are not members of the Council shall be selected having regard to the guidance issued by the Commissioner for Public Appointments.
+- 4. The Committee shall comprise not more than 12 members appointed by the Council but subject to the following:- - (1) at least one member of the Committee must be a member of Council; - (2) at least one member of the Committee must be an accountant who is qualified to be appointed as a company auditor under the Companies Acts: - (3) the majority of members shall have such qualifications and experience as the Council considers will be of value to the Committee in the performance of its functions; - (4) at least one member must be a lay member; - (5) members who are not members of the Council shall be selected in accordance with the guidance issued by the Commissioner for Public Appointments; and - (6) no member of the Committee may also be a member of the Audit Committee of the Council.